Interested in Pepperdine University? Read this guide to learn everything you need to know about how to get into Pepperdine.

 With its strong reputation for academic excellence, costly tuition, and low acceptance rate, Pepperdine is known as a prestigious college in the United States.

-When it comes to potential admissions, Pepperdine looks for students that demonstrate academic excellence, a background of service and leadership, and can show examples of strong character.
+When it comes to potential admissions, Pepperdine looks for students who demonstrate academic excellence, a background of service and leadership, and can show examples of strong character.

-Over 100 years of education rooted in Christian values has awarded Pepperdine University a strong reputation of academic excellence.
-Those that are accepted are usually students with high grades that can demonstrate a strong degree of leadership, alongside giving back to their communities.
+Over 100 years of education rooted in Christian values has awarded Pepperdine University a strong reputation for academic excellence.
+Those who are accepted are usually students with high grades who can demonstrate a strong degree of leadership alongside giving back to their communities.